Directed by John Ford: Revised version

 Bogdanovich had long been dissatisfied with the initial version of the film, for several reasons.
 In addition to the rights issues, he felt that some of the film clips used came across as "a little long and lugubrious", and he was unhappy that the film did not go into sufficient depth when exploring certain aspects of Ford's personal life, which were either unknown at the time the film was made or too controversial to include during Ford's lifetime.

 The original version of Directed by John Ford was shown at the 1999 Telluride Film Festival, garnering a strong positive reaction, and this success led Bogdanovich to believe that a re-edited version might be a viable option.
 He delivered a pitch to producer Frank Marshall, an old friend with whom he had first worked on the 1968 film Targets, promising to "use all the good stuff and do some interviews with new people and jazz it up a little bit and make it more commercial, faster and incisive, and also more revealing."
 Marshall, in turn, brokered a deal with Turner Classic Movies and Warner Home Video.

 When re-editing the film, Bogdanovich started with the original set of interviews with Fonda, Ford, Stewart, and Wayne, as well as the Welles narration.
 To supplement them, he conducted additional interviews with actors Harry Carey, Jr., Clint Eastwood and Maureen O'Hara, and directors Martin Scorsese, Steven Spielberg, and Walter Hill.
 He also recorded some additional commentary of his own.

-The revised documentary was subsequently aired on the Turner Classic Movies channel, as part of a month-long tribute to Ford.
+On 7 November 2006, the revised documentary was aired on the Turner Classic Movies channel, as part of a month-long tribute to Ford.

+On 15 September 2009, the revised documentary was released on DVD.

 Critical reception

 1971 version

-An unattributed review in Time magazine characterized the initial cut of the film as a "piece of lightweight scholarship", in which Ford's "every blemish is a virtue, and no detail is too trivial to examine."
+An unattributed review in Time characterized the initial cut of the film as a "piece of lightweight scholarship", in which Ford's "every blemish is a virtue, and no detail is too trivial to examine."
 Though dismissive of Bogdanovich's critical analysis within the film, the reviewer was more positive about the interview segments, in which Fonda, Stewart, and Wayne displayed the "terror and awe" of young and callow actors when discussing Ford.
 Reviewing the film for The New York Times, critic Roger Greenspun praised it as "workmanlike, amusing, [and] instructive," and noted that on several occasions he was "moved literally to tears" while watching it.
 However, he also expressed disappointment that the film did not place the end of Ford's career into what he felt to be the proper context, ignoring films such as Donovan's Reef and 7 Women, and glossing over the modest critical and box-office reception that characterized the end of Ford's career.

 Ford was honored at a high-profile Hollywood event on November 23, 1973, which included a showing of Directed by John Ford.
 When asked what he had thought of the film, Ford had said that it was "long, and the print was bad".